How can I internationalise my Linkedin prospecting?

 There are various types of LinkedIn accounts, both free and paid, offering different functionalities.
 However, for a student or junior engineer, a free account is usually sufficient.

-LinkedIn operates on a “degree of relationship” logic, and you can interact with people according to their degree of connection with you.
+LinkedIn operates on a “degree of relationship” logic, and you can interact with people according to how connected they are to you.
 You can also see who has visited your profile and how many times your name has appeared in search results, unless you activate private mode.

 Search on LinkedIn

-LinkedIn offers numerous search options: by field of activity, type of page, job offers, or groups.
+LinkedIn offers a wide range of search options: by field of activity, page type, job offers, or groups.
 You can also search by degree of relationship, location, current company, and more.
 Job search options are also varied, and you can create search alerts to stay informed of new opportunities.

 In conclusion, because of the way it’s used and why LinkedIn exists, this channel should be the first to exploit when you want to internationalize your value proposition.